Diabetes Treatment in Erie, PA

 Blood sugar, medically known as glucose, is an essential component that provides energy to the body’s cells, which help vital organs and tissues to function.
 Failure to manage these glucose levels can result in a number of serious health conditions.

 If you’re struggling with diabetes in the Erie area, contact Community Health Net today to schedule an appointment.
+Our physicians are board-certified by the American Board of Family Medicine and have extensive experience helping patients with diabetes.
+We see patients from across the Erie area including Girard, Conneaut, Northeast, Edinboro, and Ripley.

 As the name suggests, a person with prediabetes shows signs that are similar to diabetes, but are not quite enough to constitute a full-fledged case of diabetes.
 Those with prediabetes have blood sugar levels that are higher than normal, which are likely to continue rising until the person is officially diagnosed with type 2 diabetes.